xavidop/alexa-helloworld-new-vscode-config/README.md

 ![image](./img/debug-tap.png)

-And you will se this output on your Debug Console:
+And you will see this output on your Debug Console:

 ![image](./img/debug-console.png)